mehmettkarahan/EdgeComputing-HAR/README.md

 `python scripts/train_efficientnet_v2.py`

 ## Citation Policy
-This open-source code is directly related to the manuscript "Optimizing Lightweight Architectures for Efficient Human Action Recognition on Edge Devices" currently submitted to **The Visual Computer**.
+This open-source code is directly related to the manuscript "Optimizing Lightweight Architectures for Efficient Human Action Recognition on Edge Devices."

 If you use this code, dataset configuration, or system monitoring approach in your research, we kindly request that you cite our paper once it is published.